elixir-europe/BioHackathon-projects-2019/projects/19/README.md

 - Tomas Klingstrom

+### Nominated participant(s)

+ 1. Marius van den Beek, One of the key developers in Europe for Galaxy with many major contributions to both Galaxy and Galaksio.

+ 2. Nicola Soranzo, of the key developers in Europe for Galaxy and has developed Bioblend which is used to connect tools such as Galaksio with Galaxy.

 ## Expected outcomes

 - The overall objective is to provide a simplified interface for running best practice workflows hosted on Galaxy servers.
 Specifically the hackaton will: